kos-lang/kos/doc/modules.md

 Applies a function to every element of an iterable object.

-The first variant invokes function `op` on every element from the `iterable` object.
+The first variant invokes function `op` on every element from the `iterable` object and returns the number of elements encountered.

 The second and third variant return a function which can be applied to any iterable object.

 With the third variant, the returned function will simply extract all elements from an iterable object.
+This can be useful to cycle through all elements of an iterator.

-The function returned by the second variant invokes function `op` on every element from the `iterable` object.
+The function returned by the second variant invokes function `op` on every element from the `iterable` object and returns the number of elements encountered.

 The function returned by the third variant simply iterates over the `iterable` object, but doesn't do anything with the elements.
+It also returns the number of elements encountered.

 Elements are extracted from `iterable` object through its `iterator()` function.